SOVLOOKUP/sovlookup/AWESOME-STARS.md

 ## Python

+- [cocacola-lab/ChatIE](https://github.com/cocacola-lab/ChatIE) - official repository for ChatIE paper and a tool of  IE using ChatGPT.
+Note: we set a default openai key in the tool, you can tell us if reach limit.
+The response speed depends on the official openai
+- [kaixindelele/ChatPaper](https://github.com/kaixindelele/ChatPaper) - Use ChatGPT to summarize the arXiv papers.
 - [THUDM/GLM-130B](https://github.com/THUDM/GLM-130B) - GLM-130B: An Open Bilingual Pre-Trained Model (ICLR 2023)
 - [GanymedeNil/document.ai](https://github.com/GanymedeNil/document.ai) - 基于向量数据库与GPT3.5的通用本地知识库方案(A universal local knowledge base solution based on vector database and GPT3.5)
 - [zhiyiYo/PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets) - A fluent design widgets library based on PyQt5